 10. Make friends with other parents with kids the same age

 Very easy to do this on an aisle walk.
 And hopefully your kid finds a play buddy!

 Amazing how a 10 minute breather at the back of the plane can refocus for the next window shutter game.
 If you’re travelling as a single parent, don’t feel bad asking one of the cabin crew to watch the kids whilst you ‘go pee’.

 12. Nap when the kids nap

-And that’s it.
-A dozen ideas to get you through long-haul.
-Depending on the ages of your little ones you may find none, one, some, or all of these tips helpful – we hope it’s the latter!
-And if all else fails, just remember that long-haul flights are temporary but great travel memories last a lifetime 🙂
+Depending on the ages of your little ones you may find none, one, some, or all of these long haul flight with toddler tips helpful – we hope it’s the latter!
+And if all else fails, just remember that long-haul flights are temporary, but the great travel memories you’ll create when you reach your destination last a lifetime.